-Subsidiaries Restrictions SBI Life Insurance Ltd. • As per regulations, the only way to transfer capital to parent Bank is to pay dividends in accordance with Section 49 of Insurance Act, 1938. • This is subject to maintaining the minimum solvency ratio 150% in accordance with Regulatory norms.
+Sr. No Name of the Entity As advised by Non-Banking Subsidiaries 1 SBI Life Insurance Ltd. As per regulations, the only way to transfer capital to the parent Bank is to pay dividends in accordance with Section 49 of Insurance Act, 1938.
+This is subject to maintaining the minimum solvency ratio 150% in accordance with Regulatory norms.
 The Board of Directors of the Company has specified a minimum limit of solvency ratio at 180%.
-SBI General Insurance Co.
-Ltd. • As per regulations, the only way to transfer capital to parent Bank is to pay dividends in accordance with Section 49 of Insurance Act, 1938.
-SBI Cards & Payment Services Ltd. SBI Card can return share capital to SBI only by way of buy back of shares in accordance with the provisions of Companies Act, SEBI and RBI regulations.
-SBI Funds Mgmt.
-Ltd. • SBIFML can transfer capital by way of buy back subject to adherence of Companies Act, SEBI Regulations and other applicable regulations.
-The company will also need to take approval from JV partner. • Further, in terms of Companies Act, wherever approval of Board / Shareholders are required, the company will comply the same.
+2 SBI General Insurance Co.
+Ltd. As per regulations, the only way to transfer capital to the parent Bank is to pay dividends in accordance with Section 49 of Insurance Act, 1938.
+This is subject to maintaining the minimum solvency ratio 150% in accordance with Regulatory norms.
+The Board of Directors of the Company has specified a minimum limit of solvency ratio at 170%.
+3 SBI Cards & Payment Services Ltd. SBI Card can return share capital to SBI only by way of buy back of shares in accordance with the provisions of Companies Act, SEBI and RBI regulations.
+4 SBI Funds Mgmt.
+Ltd. SBIFML can transfer capital by way of buy back subject to adherence of Companies Act, SEBI Regulations, Articles of Association of the Company and other applicable regulations.
+Further, in terms of Companies Act, wherever approval of Board / Shareholders are required, the company comply with the same.
+5 SBI Mutual Fund Trustee co.
+Ltd. The Company can transfer capital by way of buy back subject to adherence of Companies Act, SEBI Regulations and other applicable regulations.
+Further, in terms of Companies Act, wherever approval of Board / Shareholders are required, the company comply with the same.
+6 SBI CDMDF Trustee Pvt.
+Ltd. The Company can transfer capital by way of buy back subject to adherence of Companies Act, SEBI Regulations and other applicable regulations.
+Further, in terms of Companies Act, wherever approval of Board / Shareholders are required, the company comply with the same.